Last updated 11 August, 2022.

-At the beginning of this post we stated that one of the biggest mistakes a SaaS company can make is thinking they can sell to everyone.
-That’s exactly the point we want to emphasise with the final mission, the Carpet Bomb.
+At the beginning of this post, we stated that one of the biggest mistakes a SaaS company can make is thinking they can sell to everyone.
+That’s exactly the point we want to emphasize with the final mission, the Carpet Bomb.

 Carpet bombing is a military tactic used to inflict damage to a large area without a specific target in mind.
 This same analogy applies to SaaS companies who have failed to clearly define a specific target; they will try and sell to anyone, which ultimately leads to no one.

 As we’ve found, different markets require products, which require different acquisition channels, which in turn require different pricing and business models.
 All components need to sing in perfect harmony otherwise you will lead your team on a failed mission.

 If you find yourself on a Carpet Bomb Mission then you need to start by defining a market problem and position your product as a solution to this issue.